Study Results with XYWAV

 Study results for XYWAV in adults with Idiopathic Hypersomnia (IH)

-Helped with the severity and frequency of Idiopathic Hypersomnia symptoms like long sleep time, cognitive impairment, and sleep inertia
+Helped with the severity and frequency of IH symptoms like long sleep time, cognitive impairment, and sleep inertia

-What changes in excessive daytime sleepiness were seen in people during the XYWAV clinical study?
+What changes in EDS were seen in people during the XYWAV clinical study?

-- Excessive daytime sleepiness (EDS) is measured by a screener called the Epworth Sleepiness Scale (ESS).
+- EDS is measured by a screener called the Epworth Sleepiness Scale (ESS).

 - The ESS measures EDS on a scale from